nop-90/scripts/README.md

 radio.sh : turn on FM radio for rtl-sdr dongle

-remote_control.py : mini UDP server to change tv channel on tv server

 set_screen.sh : set the screen in low consumption

-start_tv : send the channel to the UDP server to set the tv channel

-tv : open dvblast to start broadcasting a specified channel (settings will like frequency will be different according to geographical zone)

 update_kernel.sh : update kernel for minor revisions from kernel.org